k4ml/k4ml.github.io/hire-me.md

 - Long-term projects: I don't have the capacity to work on long-term or high-scale projects at this time.
 However, if you have a short-term problem that needs solving, I'm happy to help!
 - General web development services: While I specialize in Python web development, I don't offer other web development services such as design or hosting.

-Ready to get started?
-Contact me today to discuss your specific problem and learn more about how I can help, both as a Python web developer and a tech consultant.
+Ready to get started? <a href="https://forms.gle/sQuVQv4zVYbe6Fp58">Contact me</a> today to discuss your specific problem and learn more about how I can help, both as a Python web developer and a tech consultant.